Robert Voisey

 Robert Voisey (born 1969) is a composer and producer of electroacoustic and chamber music.
 He founded Vox Novus in 2000 to promote the music of contemporary composers and in 2001 created The American Composer Timeline, the first in-depth listing of American composers, spanning from 1690 to the present, to appear on the Internet.
 A producer of new music and multi-media concerts and events, Voisey is best known for producing the 60x60 project, which he started in 2003 in order to promote contemporary composers and their music.
-He also founded and directs the Composer's Voice Concert Series as well as the chamber music project Fifteen Minutes of Fame as well as vice president of programs for the Living Music Foundation.
+He also founded and directs the Composer's Voice Concert Series as well as the chamber music project Fifteen-Minutes-of-Fame as well as vice president of programs for the Living Music Foundation.

 Composer

 Robert Voisey's compositions fall under a few definitive genres: neo-romantic, ambient, mash-up, text-sound, and dramatic/operatic.
 His neo-romantic works tend to be chamber works for acoustic instruments while the other styles are electronic incorporating electronic playback of some form.
 Involved in various types of multimedia, Robert Voisey collaborates with video, dance, poetry, stage performers and others.
 He has written for film and theatrical stage performances.

+Voisey’s work as a composer has also been the subject of independent critical discussion.
+In a 2026 New York Times “Critic’s Notebook” article examining the effects of intoxication on musical performance, critic Corinna da Fonseca-Wollheim discussed Voisey’s Knots, a graphic score for three instrumentalists presented by Composers Concordance in New York City.
+The article described the work as exploring the balance between compositional control and performer agency, situating it within a broader discussion of notation, timing, and interpretive freedom in contemporary classical music.